Last Updated on October 5, 2021 by Lori Geurin

 Do you know someone with Lyme or other tick-borne diseases?
 What strategies do you use to fight Lyme Disease naturally?

 Last year I had the opportunity to share my story with a reporter for KY3 and KSPR News in Springfield, MO.
 Reporter Linda Simmons drove to our home and interviewed me.
 You can watch the interview here.

 You can read more about my experience with Lyme disease in Undiagnosed And Suffering From Lyme Disease: I Felt Like I Was Dying

 If you enjoyed these Lyme disease natural treatment options, you’ll want to check out:

 - Coronavirus Information For People With Lyme

 - 7 Tips For Coping With Chronic Illness

 - Changing DNA To Eliminate Lyme Disease: Could It Be The Answer?

-Finally, the information provided in this article has not been evaluated by the FDA and is not intended to treat, prevent, diagnose or cure any disease or health problem.
+The information provided in this article has not been evaluated by the FDA and is not intended to treat, prevent, diagnose, or cure any disease or health problem.